projectacrn/acrn-hypervisor/doc/primer/index.rst

 Virtio-net
 ==========

-The virtio-net device is a virtual Ethernet device.
-The virtio device ID of the virtio-net is 1.
-The virtio-net device supports two virtqueues, one for transmitting packets and the other for receiving packets.
+The Virtio-net device is a virtual Ethernet device.
+The Virtio device ID of the Virtio-net is 1.
+The Virtio-net device supports two virtqueues, one for transmitting packets and the other for receiving packets.
 The FE driver will place empty buffers onto one virtqueue for receiving packets, and enqueue outgoing packets onto the other virtqueue for